lazyville/laz3solving/README.md

-# Z3 Solving
+# LaZ3 Solving

-A different paradigm of solving problems with huge search space and writing the algorithm is not trivial.
+A different paradigm of solving problems with huge search space where writing the algorithm is not trivial.
-Also it fairs well when you want to proof that no bad case exists.
+Proof driven to guarantee that no bad case exists.
 When you may need to generate tricky input automatically.

-## Wrong problems but to learn better
+## Problems
-These problems are too basic to use z3 solvers but
+Some problems are too basic to use z3 solvers but good starting point to understand and learn z3.
+Some problems are complex using standard algos but are best candidates based on search space.

+**Wrong problems but to learn better**
 * [Two sum](/laz3solving/problems/twosum.py)

-## Right problems but complex algorithmic solution
+**Right problems but complex algorithmic solution**
 * [Subset sum](/laz3solving/problems/subsetsum.py)
 * [Coin Change](/laz3solving/problems/coinchange.py)